2011-2015 smart fortwo coupe

 The fortwo's interior was revamped a bit for the 2011 model year, with a revised dash topping the list of interesting things in this context.
 The base model could be ordered with no radio at all, though most customers probably opted for the standard AM/FM digital media player and 2 speakers.
 An optional multimedia receiver was available, as was a 7-speaker surround sound system.
 That optional system was certainly better than the base set-up, but aftermarket gear is still the way to go if you want to get the most out of your music.

 The fortwo cabriolet offered the same audio equipment as the coupe, so we fully expect that the receiver and door speaker instructions below will also work with the 2-speaker drop-top model.
 We haven't had a chance to fully research a cabriolet, however, so there may be some unique aspects to the 7-speaker model.
+If you know something we don't, give us a heads-up in the Comments section below.

 The fortwo's factory radio (Crutchfield Research Photo)